andy-Chien/gqcnn/README.md

 ## Installation and Usage with docker

-1.clone docker to your <workspace_ws>
+1.clone docker to your <workspace_ws>.
     ```shell
     git clone https://github.com/errrr0501/docker_20.04_CUDA12_tf1.15
     ```

-2.build it and run it
+2.build it and run it.

-3.clone and build realsense_ros2_wrapper
+3.clone and build realsense_ros2_wrapper.
     ```shell
     #open a new terminal
     mkdir <your realsense workspace>